Desbloqueie Recursos Exclusivos

 The quarks are stuck together by other things called gluons.

-Os quarks são colados juntos por outras coisas, chamadas glúons.
+Os quarks são mantidos juntos por outras coisas chamadas glúons.

 And these guys, here, they're the weak nuclear force,

-E esses aqui, eles são a força nuclear fraca,
+E esses caras, aqui, são a força nuclear fraca,

 probably the least familiar.